 I offer a number of rate plans to meet your needs.

 I no longer offer complete support for SCO Unix.
 I have very few SCO customers left and my expertise is waning quickly.
-I MAY be able to help you with some specific issue, but I am not usually willing to take on any general SCO support work.
+However, I may still be able to help you with some specific issue.
 Contact me if you have questions about a specific need.

 See Services offered if you landed here without understanding what I do.